-As we work to build a cleaner energy future, PSE understands that racism and systemic inequalities have caused some communities to be disproportionately impacted by the climate crisis.
+As we work to build a cleaner energy future, PSE understands that social or systemic inequalities have caused some communities to be disproportionately impacted by the climate crisis.
 While decarbonizing our operations and the broader economy is critical, it must be done with social and energy equity in mind.
-By focusing on the benefits and burdens to highly impacted communities and vulnerable populations, we are working toward climate action that supports an inclusive future for our customers and does not exacerbate existing injustices.
+By focusing on the benefits and burdens to highly impacted communities and vulnerable populations, we are pursuing climate action to support an inclusive future for our customers that does not exacerbate existing injustices.